-The wolf leaped, its bodyweight crushing Jack to the ground.
+The wolf leaped, its body-weight crushing Jack to the ground.
 Desperately, he tried to hold it by the nape of the neck, its huge maw biting at his face, tearing at his flesh.
 Blood ran down his arms, dripped into his eyes, and then Jack sent his gift fully into the creature.

 But it wouldn’t leave; it held on, draining Jack, consuming him, sucking away his life.

 Jack's strength waned.
 He could no longer hold the wolf back, nor could he release it.
 In a desperate attempt to free the wolf’s spirit, he collapsed his arms and hugged the animal to his chest like a long lost friend.
-The wolf saw its death close at hand and desperately struggled to free itself, biting viciously at Jack’s neck and face.
+The wolf saw its death close at hand and violently struggled to free itself, biting viciously at Jack’s neck and face.